mygenacc99/ThuVien/README.md

 # ThuVien
-- Hi.
-This is my exercise: Create application to manager the library.
+Create application to manage the library.
-My English is not good.
+Language: Java